jng34/loCodeLy/README.md

 -Create list of users in zip codes

+Criteria for Yelp API search:
+- Good for working
+- Wifi
+- Seating

+Return list of cafes to user
+Each cafe should include:
+-Name
+-Address (link to Google Maps)
+-URL

 Extra Deliverables
 -Create visuals (dropped pins for users) on a map of Manhattan